TomographicImaging/CIL-HTC2022-Algo5/README.md

 ## Examples

-This is an example of reconstructing the `htc_2022_ta_sparse_example.mat` example dataset, which has a 60 degree angular range.
+Examples of reconstructing the example datasets, where we have limited the angles to 90, 60 and 30 degree ranges.
+The 'ref' column is the given segmented result from the full dataset.

 |   	|  Ref	|  90 	| 60 	| 30 	|
 |----------	|-----	|---	|---	|---	|